SystemsApproach/private5g/preface.rst

 engineering team, the Magma engineering team, and the open source communities that work with them.

+Thanks to the members of the community who contributed text or corrections to the book, including:

+- Mugahed Izzeldin

 The picture of a Magma deployment in Chapter 5 was provided by Shaddi Hasan.

 | Larry Peterson, Oguz Sunay, and Bruce Davie